Lpion/zombie-tactics/README.md

 # Zombie Tactics

-This is a small leanring project of 2 people.
+This is a small leanring project made by 2 people.
 It is a small one level topdown-shooter game made with the [Godot Game Engine](https://godotengine.org/).

 Feel free to use its source for your own projects.